When I first was invited to the Marche region, in Italy, to explore the urban art and flavors of the Ancona area, I was a little surprised.

 5| ENJOY THE COUNTRYSIDE AT SAN SETTIMIO

-Most times hotels are just a place to drop off your things and get a good night of sleep.
+Most times hotels are just a place to drop off your things and get a good night’s sleep.
 And then there’s San Settimio.

 Spanning over 400 acres of nature, San Settimio is a resort where you can do as much or as little as you want.